Ingredients

 Achieving the Perfect Consistency and Softness

-To check the perfect consistency, do a consistency test as mentioned above in the recipe.
+- To check the perfect consistency, do a consistency test as mentioned below in the recipe.
 It's also important to avoid over-thickening, as it can make the syrup denser upon cooling.

 Cooling and Storing the Murabba